 So, what is an NDA?
-A non-disclosure agreement (aka confidentiality agreement) is a legal contract between two or more parties that outlines confidential information parties are sharing.
-NDA restricts revealing this info to third parties.
+A non-disclosure agreement (aka confidentiality agreement) is a legal contract between two or more parties that outlines sensitive information parties agreed to share.
+NDA restricts revealing this information to third parties.

-NDA can be Unilateral (one-way), Bilateral (need to be signed by both parties), and Multilateral (when many parties are involved).
-We’ll cover one-way NDA type common for outsourcing development industry.
+NDA can be Unilateral (one-way), Bilateral (require to sign by both parties), and Multilateral (when many parties are involved).
+In this article, we’ll cover a one-way NDA that is common for the outsourcing development industry.

-- General means nothing specific about your idea, but only facts that are common for every project in this industry.
-Something, from where we can start our research and save time for communication:
+2. General means nothing specific about your idea, but only facts that are common for every project in this industry.
+Something, from where we can start our research to save time for communication:

 - Your industry.

 - Availability of source materials (specs, designs, research).